coderefinery/git-intro/_episodes/04-staging-area.md

 > Example 3 (newest commit is on top):
 >
 > ```shell
-> ab990f4 saving three months of miscellaneous uncommitted work
+> ab990f4 saving three months of miscellaneous work I forgot to commit
 > ```
 >
 > Example 4 (newest commit is on top):